iamsahm/bank-tech-test/planning/Task.md

 -   deposit/withdraw decimal
 -   deposit/withdraw zero
--   deposit/withdraw fractions of a penny
+-   deposit/withdraw fractions of a penny throws error
 -   deposit/withdraw non-decimal value
 -   withdrawing more than the account has
 -   printing statement formats correctly
--   end to end test with mocked user input
-    -   adds

 ### Transaction class